RosettaCommons/documentation/application_documentation/PeptiDerive.md

 Original work published as:

-London N., Raveh B., Movshovitz-Attias D. Schueler-Furman O. (2010) "Can self-inhibitory peptides be derived from the interfaces of globular protein-protein interactions?", Proteins.
+London N., Raveh B., Movshovitz-Attias D., Schueler-Furman O. (2010) "Can self-inhibitory peptides be derived from the interfaces of globular protein-protein interactions?", Proteins.
 V 78, pp 3140–9.

 Purpose
 =======